cbevins/fire-behavior-simulator/docs/03_Capabilities.md

 ---

-*fire-behavior-simulator* implements most of the models, functionality, and configuration options of the BehavePlus Fire Modeling System application (version 6), which was written in C++ for the Windows operating system.
-It also exposes all 1200+ variables, which means they may be easily included in outputs as needed.
+The *fire-behavior-simulator* package implements most of the models, functionality, and configuration options of the BehavePlus Fire Modeling System application (version 6), which was written in C++ for the Windows operating system.
+It also exposes all 1200+ variables, which means they may be easily selected for output as needed.

-In the context of BehavePlus, the fire-behavior-simulator Javascript package includes:
+In the context of BehavePlus, the *fire-behavior-simulator* Javascript package includes:

 - **Surface Module**
   - calculates surface fire spread rate, spread distance, fireline intensity, flame length, scorch height, heat per unit area, direction of maximum spread, and hundreds of other intermediate fuel and fire variables
-  - may use either standard fuel models, or the input of custom fuel model properties
+  - may use either standard fuel models, or custom fuel model properties supplied as input
   - includes the 13 'original' static standard fuel models (Albini, Rothermel 1972, Anderson) and the 40 static and dynamic fuel models developed by Scott & Burgan
   - may use dynamic chaparral fuel models per Rothermel and Philpot (1973)
   - may use dynamic palmetto-gallberry fuel models per  Hough and Albini (1978)